6 May 2025

 1. Real-Time Monitoring

-Consider a high-tech office building equipped with IoT sensors throughout its systems.
-By integrating these sensors with a digital twin, facility managers can track real-time environmental conditions, energy consumption, occupancy levels, and more.
-This data enables them to adjust lighting, heating, and cooling systems for optimal efficiency and comfort.
+Consider a high-tech office building equipped with IoT sensors throughout its mechanical, electrical, and plumbing systems.
+By integrating these sensors with a digital twin, facility managers can track real-time environmental conditions, energy consumption, occupancy levels, air quality readings, and more.
+This data enables them to adjust lighting, heating, and cooling systems for optimal efficiency and comfort — and to demonstrate compliance with sustainability benchmarks such as BREEAM or LEED.

 2. Predictive Maintenance

-In large infrastructure projects like bridges or subway systems, digital twins are used to anticipate maintenance needs before issues become critical.
-By analysing data collected through sensors, managers can predict structural fatigue or other failures, scheduling repairs during low-use periods to minimise disruptions.
+In large infrastructure projects such as bridges, tunnels, or subway systems, digital twins are used to anticipate maintenance needs before issues become critical.
+By analysing data collected through structural health monitoring sensors, engineers can identify patterns of strain, vibration, or settlement that indicate the early onset of fatigue or deterioration.
+Maintenance can then be scheduled during low-use periods — overnight closures or planned service windows — minimising disruption and avoiding the far greater costs associated with unplanned failures.

 3. Enhanced Safety